What they do

 Education and training

-To become an electrical linesworker you usually have to complete an apprenticeship in ESI distribution (powerline) (level 3) or lineworker (transmission) (level 3).
-The apprenticeship usually takes 48 months to complete.
+To become an electrical linesworker, you usually have to undertake an apprenticeship in ESI distribution or lineworker.
+The ESI distribution (powerline) (level 3) and lineworker (transmission) (level 3) apprenticeships usually take 48 months to complete.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.